suchandanreddy/sdwan-apis/alarm api notes.md

 # Example-2

-Response which has both Active and Cleared alarms , alarms can be correlated further based on uuid value.
+Response which has both Active and Cleared alarms.
+Alarms can be correlated further based on uuid value.
 For example we can see alarm with uuid "36af5221-d248-4aef-bed6-0f9a59b30f98" is a cleared event which indicates *"The interface oper-state changed to up"* , The alarm that got cleared is provided by list of uuids in *cleared_events* : 9f75552d-4a2b-4085-9dcc-fd15148cf078

 ```
   {